 I feel a kindred spirit connection to the Village... poets, musicians and the bohemian stars all spent time there.
 The trick is it's easy to drop every penny you've planned to spend in NYC in one fell swoop if you don't plan wisely.
-As a writer myself I like to channel Edna St. Vincent Millay who described her life in New York as "very, very poor and very, very merry" and approach my West Village time on an artist's budget.
-So here's a few tips on how I enjoy the neighborhood without breaking the bank.
+As a writer, I like to channel Edna St. Vincent Millay who described her life in New York as "very, very poor and very, very merry" and approach my visit on an artist's budget.
+So here's a few tips on how I save money while enjoying the West Village.

 1. Dine Alfresco.

 While it's tempting, in this case I don't mean at a sidewalk cafe.
 I love making a picnic lunch and taking it down to Hudson River Park.
 I suggest visiting Murray's Cheese, grabbing a pre-made salad or a few snack type items and creating your own little gourmet set up.
-There's also several little wine shops to grab a bottle.
-Legally I'm not sure if you're allowed to bring wine down to the river, so check that, however adding a little rose champagne to your travel mug shouldn't draw much attention.
+There are several little wine shops to grab a bottle.
+Legally, I'm not sure if you're allowed to bring wine down to the river, so check that - but adding a little rose champagne to your travel mug shouldn't draw much attention.

-Speaking of St. Vincent Millay, The Cherry Lane Theatre (she was a founding member), whose stated mission is: to cultivate an urban artist colony, honor our groundbreaking history, and engage audiences as partners in creating theater that illuminates contemporary issues, is the oldest continuously operating off-Broadway theater.
-The mainstage productions can cost you upwards of $65/ticket, however the studio events are often half the price.
+Speaking of St. Vincent Millay, The Cherry Lane Theatre (she was a founding member) - whose stated mission is: to cultivate an urban artist colony, honor our groundbreaking history, and engage audiences as partners in creating theater that illuminates contemporary issues - is the oldest continuously operating off-Broadway theater.
+The mainstage productions can cost you upwards of $65/ticket, however you can save money at this West Village theatre by seeing the studio events at half price.